Wonton77/pf2e-cantrip-rebalance/README.md

 4. Single-target attacks (Needle Darts) - 2d6 + 1d6 (Heightened), 120ft range
 5. Melee multi-target saves (Gale Blast) - 2d4 + 1d4 (Heightened)
 6. Melee single-target (Gouging Claw) - 2d6 + 1d6 (Heightened) plus persistent

+## Usage

+Install & enable the module, you will see a "PF2E Cantrip Rebalance" compendium appear.
+Optionally, you can right-click -> "Import All Content" to add it to the Items tab.